MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 [!include[](../android-see-async.md)]

-## Check if Mobile Center Push is enabled
+## Check if App Center Push is enabled

-You can also check if Mobile Center Push is enabled or not:
+You can also check if App Center Push is enabled or not:

 ```java
 Push.isEnabled();